 Dear Children, consider these things.
-Do you want a great friend,-Do you want a rich friend,-Do you want a kind friend?
+Do you want a great friend-Do you want a rich friend-Do you want a kind friend?
 Is this the sort of friend you would like?
 Then be sure there is no friend in all the world like Jesus Christ.
 There is no love so well worth having as the love of Jesus Christ.

-Blessed and happy are they whom Jesus Christ loves.
-I could not tell you a tenth part of all the great things He does for their souls.
+Blessed and happy are those whom Jesus Christ loves.
+I could not tell you a tenth part of all the great things he does for their souls.

 He pardons all their sins.
-He forgives all the bad things they do.
+He blots out all their transgressions.
 He washes them in His own blood, and makes them whiter than snow; so that not a spot remains.
 Dear Children, I think that is just what you and I want.
-We have all sinned many, many sins.
+We have all sinned, many, many sins.

 Besides, He gives them power to become good.
-He puts His Spirit in their hearts, and makes them love God's ways, and like to walk in them.
+He puts His Spirit in their hearts, and makes them love God's ways, and try to walk in them.
 Dear Children, that too is just the thing you and I want.
-We have very bad, wicked hearts, by nature.
-We never love God's ways of ourselves.
+We have very bad, wicked hearts, by nature-We never love God's ways of ourselves.

-Besides this, He takes care that none whom He loves shall be lost.
+Besides this, He takes care that none whom he loves shall be lost.
 He keeps them as a shepherd keeps his sheep.
 He will not allow either wicked men or the devil to destroy their souls.
 Dear Children, that too is just what you and I want.
-We are all very weak, foolish creatures.
-We should never be safe, if left to ourselves.
+We are all very weak foolish creatures; we should never be safe if left to ourselves.

 And lastly, He is getting ready a place in heaven for those whom He loves.
-He has a glorious house for them there, far away from sin, and sorrow, and trouble.
+He has a glorious house for them there, far away from sin and sorrow and trouble.
 Dear Children, that too is good news for you and me.
-Is it not pleasant to think He has prepared a home for us, so that whenever we leave this world we shall go to a place of peace and rest?
+Is it not pleasant to think He has made such preparation for us, so that whenever we leave this world we shall go to a place of peace and rest?